zenika-open-source/zenika-a11y-components/html/dialog/README.md

 </div>
 ```

-Specification for the use of ARIA attribute are defined in [WAI-ARIA Authoring Practices 1.2](https://w3c.github.io/aria-practices/#dialog_modal)
+Specification for the use of ARIA attributes are defined in [WAI-ARIA Authoring Practices 1.2](https://w3c.github.io/aria-practices/#dialog_modal)

 The main `div[role="dialog"]` is the one that will be positioned and that we'll use to set a background that will cover the main content of the page.
 The `<section>` will contain the whole dialog content.
 That way we can customize its appearance to create any type of dialog box.